What Is the Child-Pugh Score?

 - Your disease is considered severe.

-There is some question about whether the Child-Pugh score is valid because some of the scoring is subjective.
-One doctor may rate ascites or how well your brain works differently than another, for example.
-But doctors say it is a good tool for measuring how well the liver works and how severe liver disease is.
+Some people question whether the Child-Pugh score is valid because some of the scoring is subjective.
+One doctor may rate ascites or encephalopathy differently than another, for example.
+But doctors say it’s a good tool for measuring how well the liver works and how severe liver disease is.
 It can also help chart a treatment plan.